trunglive/monokel/README.md

 This project is built using ReactJS for user interfaces and SASS for styling.

 ## Important
-The data API is limited to search keywords of cities, which can be found in [SEARCH_TERMS](https://github.com/trunglive/real-estate-project/blob/master/SEARCH_TERMS.md) file.
+The search bar is limited to particular keywords of cities, which can be found in [SEARCH_TERMS](https://github.com/trunglive/real-estate-project/blob/master/SEARCH_TERMS.md) file.

 ## Demo